richardhenyash/balloon-pop-maths/TESTING.md

 ### JavaScript Code Library ###
 Each [JavaScript Code Library](./assets/js) file was validated using the [JSHint](https://jshint.com/about/) static code analysis tool.
-Each library file was configured using [JSHint](https://jshint.com/docs/) configuration variables added under the header section, including any global variables and functions which are defined in externally in other **Balloon Pop Maths** [JavaScript Code Library](./assets/js) files.
+Each library file was configured using [JSHint](https://jshint.com/docs/) configuration variables added under the header section, including any global variables and functions which are defined externally in other **Balloon Pop Maths** [JavaScript Code Library](./assets/js) files.
 The results were as follows:

 * The [JavaScript Animation Function Library](./assets/js/animation.js) initially reported 8 unused variables.
 The unused variables are